oat-sa/lib-lti1p3-core/doc/message/platform-originating-messages.md

 This library provides the [OidcInitiationServer](../../src/Security/Oidc/Server/OidcInitiationServer.php) that can be exposed in an application controller to automate a redirect response creation from the [OidcInitiator](../../src/Security/Oidc/OidcInitiator.php) output:
 - it expects a [PSR7 ServerRequestInterface](https://www.php-fig.org/psr/psr-7/#321-psrhttpmessageserverrequestinterface) to handle
-- and it will return a [PSR7 ResponseInterface](https://www.php-fig.org/psr/psr-7/#33-psrhttpmessageresponseinterface) instance to make the redirection to the platform.
+- it will return a [PSR7 ResponseInterface](https://www.php-fig.org/psr/psr-7/#33-psrhttpmessageresponseinterface) instance to make the redirection to the platform.

 For example:
 ```php